Postmaster says ballots No. 1 priority, but details no plan

-DeJoy told senators he has zero plans to restore blue mailboxes and sorting equipment that have been removed, saying they are “not needed.”
-He did say that election mail would continue to be prioritized for delivery as in years past.
+DeJoy told senators that election mail would be prioritized for delivery as in years past.
+But he said that blue curbside collection boxes and sorting equipment that have been removed are “not needed.”

-But while DeJoy distanced himself from President Donald Trump’s complaints about mail-in ballots that are expected to surge in the coronavirus pandemic, he told senators could not yet provide a detailed plan about how he will ensure on-time election mail delivery.
+DeJoy distanced himself from President Donald Trump’s complaints about mail-in ballots that are expected to surge in the coronavirus pandemic, but he told senators could not yet provide a detailed plan about how he will ensure on-time election mail delivery.

 “I think the American people should be able to vote by mail,” DeJoy testified.